ezgikrn/Goodreads-Informative-Review-Classification/README.md

 - `__pycache__`, `.env`, and temporary files should not be committed.
 - The LLM experiments depend on external APIs and may not be fully reproducible over time.
 - The workbook is included because it is part of the experimental pipeline.
+- The shared dataset files contain cleaned text only and do not include platform-specific review identifiers.